awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

 + Amazon CloudWatch Logs – Publishes specified log types to CloudWatch Logs\.
 Error logs are published by default, but you can choose other logs specific to your Aurora database engine\.
   + For Aurora MySQL–based Aurora DB clusters, you can export the audit log, general log, and slow query log\.
   + For Aurora PostgreSQL–based Aurora DB clusters, you can export the Postgresql log\.
 + For Aurora PostgreSQL–based global databases, you can use certain functions to check status of your Aurora global database and its instances\.
-To learn how, see [Monitoring Aurora PostgreSQL\-based Amazon Aurora global databases](#aurora-global-database-monitoring.postgres)\.
+To learn how, see [Monitoring Aurora PostgreSQL\-based Aurora global databases](#aurora-global-database-monitoring.postgres)\.

 The following screenshot shows some of the options available on the Monitoring tab of a primary Aurora DB cluster in an Aurora global database\.